How to Care for Christmas Cactus – Ultimate Guide

 If your Christmas cactus is getting too big, you can always prune it in the spring.
 Use scissors previously disinfected with alcohol or other disinfectants, and reduce the length of the stems as much as you consider necessary.
 Do not worry if you prune too much, as it is a plant that will grow back well.

-christmas cactus plant
+pruning christmas cactus

 Care for Christmas Cactus.